Max-Takahashi9/hashstack-core/README.md

-# Open Finance
+# Open Protocol

-> This repository serves as an Index of the core contracts-powering the open finance defi ecosystem.
+> This repository is a home for core-contracts powering open protocol ecosystem.